fedhpo/icml2023/README.md

 ## Using FedHPOBench with HPOBench

-HPOBench is a very popular and influential library in the HPO field, so we provide serval demos for exposing FedHPOBench through the interfaces of HPOBench in `demo\`:
+HPOBench is a very popular and influential library in the HPO field, so we provide serval demos for exposing FedHPOBench through the interfaces of HPOBench in `demo/`:

 How to use: